msteffan/fundamentals/01_chapter/02_lesson.md

 ![Subdirectory and Parent Directory](../assets/chapter1/subdirectories.png)

-* The topmost directory of any file is called the **root directory** – nothing contains it.
+* The topmost directory of the filesystem is called the **root directory** – nothing contains it.
+All files and directories are contained by it, and so they all share the same root.

 ![Root Directory](../assets/chapter1/root_directory.png)